English Grammar

 All the students were given high grades on the test although many students did not answer the questions correctly.

 (Who gave the high grades?)
-Of course, it is the teacher who gave the high grades, we, however, don't want to blame the teacher at this point of time.
+Of course, it is the teacher who gave the high grades, we, however, don't want to blame the teacher this time.
 Not surprisingly, the passive voice is found in business writing and in formal speech.
 This helps the writer or speaker avoid finger pointing.

-Be cautious!
 Do not use passive voice unless you are sure that you are using it correctly.
-As a rule of thumb, always use the active voice because you will not be penalized for using it in place of active voice.
+As a rule of thumb, always use the active voice because you will not be penalized for using it in place of passive voice.
 But you will be penalized if your passive voice sentence sounds awkward.
 Above all, the passive voice is rarely used as the active voice holds absolute clarity and avoids ambiguity.
 Use the passive voice if the subject who does the action is not important, but the object who receives the action is important, and you need to emphasize the object that receives the action.

 How to Form the Passive Voice